Report on human rights violations against African Sex Workers

 The African Sex Worker Alliance (ASWA), Bar Hostess, Sisonke and SWEAT in conjunction with the Ford Foundation, OXFAM NOVIB, UNDP, and OXFAM GB are to launch research on human rights violations against sex workers.

-They explain: “Some of the problems sex workers face include murder, systematic and regular violence, and rape, stigmatization, and marginalization and lack of access to health care clinics.
+They explain: “Some of the problems sex workers face include murder, systematic and regular violence, and rape, stigmatisation, and marginalisation and lack of access to health care clinics.
 Serial killing is not uncommon with cases reported last year in Uganda, Kenya, and South Africa.
 In many incidents, these cases are not investigated.
 The complexity and vast variations within the sex industry are not embraced and simplified.

 Over the past year, the African Sex Worker Alliance (ASWA) has conducted two major types of research; I expect to be abused and I have fear: Sex workers’ experiences of human rights violations and barriers to accessing healthcare in four African countries and an Exploratory Study of the Social Contexts, Practices and Risks of Men Who Sell Sex in Southern and Eastern Africa.